Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.2 - Non-Primitive DataType/README.md

 ### Q. When to Use ❓
 ✅ When you need a fixed set of values (e.g., days of the week, directions, user roles).
 ✅ When you want to improve code readability and prevent invalid values.

+## 6️⃣  Wrapper Classes:

+Wrapper classes in Java are built-in classes that allow you to encapsulate (wrap) primitive data types (e.g., `int`, `double`, `boolean`) into objects.
+This enables primitives to be treated as objects, providing additional functionalities and making them compatible with collections and frameworks that require objects instead of raw data types.